Need car parts? Select your vehicle

 Once they fix whatever’s wrong, the mechanic can even do a sealed transmission fluid change if needed.
 If you’re particularly worried about your vehicle’s transmission fluid levels due to, say, high mileage, you can always pay for a fluid flush and change regardless.
 When it comes to transmission, it’s better to be safe rather than sorry.

 While car manufacturers might advertise the sealed transmission as a lifetime part, remember that the definition of “lifetime” can vary.
-You might still need repairs and maintenance down the road, which can be inconvenient because sealed transmissions are much more difficult to repair.
-Having them checked periodically won’t hurt in the long run.
+You still need repairs and regularly scheduled maintenance, which can be inconvenient because sealed transmissions are much more difficult to repair.
+But given their penchant for keeping contaminants out of the system, a sealed transmission will still save you a few headaches in its lifetime.

 Any information provided on this Website is for informational purposes only and is not intended to replace consultation with a professional mechanic.
 The accuracy and timeliness of the information may change from the time of publication.